Tuesday, April 22, 2008

 4) Two minor quibbles about the 1790s: Hamilton didn't propose that the federal government create a national debt in 1790, because that debt (to the tune of $54 million) already existed.
 He instead proposed that the government make the national debt permanent and interest-bearing.
 Also, Adams didn't cast the tie-breaking vote in favor of Jay's Treaty.
-No Vice-President can, or ever will, do this, because treaties require approval of two-thirds of the Senate.
+No vice president can, or ever will, do this, because treaties require approval of two-thirds of the Senate.

 5) The series ascribed President Adams's electoral loss in 1800 to his unpopular decision to negotiate a new peace treaty with France, which supposedly split the Federalist Party.
-Actually, Adams lost because the Republicans made political hay out of the Alien and Sedition Acts and the new taxes the Federalists imposed in order to finance their projected war with France.
+Actually, Adams lost because the Republicans made political hay out of the Alien and Sedition Acts and the new taxes the Federalists levied to finance their projected war with France.
 President Adams approved of and signed all of these measures.

 6) Episode 7 implies that the post-retirement correspondence between John Adams and Thomas Jefferson didn't begin until after Abigail's death in 1818.
 Actually, Abigail Adams was the person who arranged for the two men to resume their correspondence, which would have been difficult if she were dead.
 Adams and Jefferson subsequently exchanged dozens of detailed, erudite letters over a fourteen-year period.